Exercising your dog during COVID-19 restrictions

 How many dogs am I allowed to keep on my residential property?

-On a property that is less that half a hectare in size, the maximum number of dogs that can be kept without an excess animal permit is two.
+On a property that is less that half a hectare (5000 m2) in size, the maximum number of dogs that can be kept without an excess animal permit is two.

 Excess animal permits

-If you want to keep more dogs, an excess animals permit need to be applied for.
-The permit costs $36 (pension card holders can receive a 50% discount) and needs to paid when applying.
+If you want to keep more than two dogs, an excess animals permit needs to be applied for.
+The permit costs $87 (pension card holders can receive a 50% discount) and needs to paid when applying.
 Consent of all adjoining neighbours is required

 The permit fee is for the lifetime of the animals on the permit and does not need to be renewed annually.
 If your number of animals change, just contact Council so we can update your records and ensure the permit is still valid.